openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 It does not cover all features the 1.x configuration offers, but it should serve as an example on how to get it done.
 Please note that although you can do all this stuff also using PaperUI, the file based approach is strongly recommended if you need to migrate more than only a handful of Items.

-The 1.x modbus configuration defined 4 slaves:
+The 1.x modbus configuration to be updated defined 4 slaves:

 `modbus.cfg`